Associate Professor of Religion and Asian Studies Chair, Department of Religion

 Current Research Interests

-- Oral histories of Muslim women in Khuldabad, Maharashtra, India, an historically important Sufi pilgrimage center in western India (in progress, assisted by Kenneth and Harle Montgomery Humanities Chair stipend supporting field research in India, 2009)
+- Oral histories of Muslim women in Khuldabad, Maharashtra, India, an historically important Sufi pilgrimage center in western India (in progress, field research in India, 2009-2011).

-- Crossing cultural boundaries in the transmission of Hindu teaching and practice by Ramakrishna Order monks to 20th century American and European monks, nuns, and laypersons in southern California, with primary emphasis on the writing of Christopher Isherwood.
+- Crossing cultural boundaries in the transmission of Hindu teaching and practice by Ramakrishna Order nuns and monks to 20th century American Ramakrishna-Vivekananda monks, nuns, and laypersons: the Vendanta practice of Christopher Isherwood.

 - Religious sites in Turkey, China, and Thailand: photography and analysis for web publication through IDEAS [Image Database to Enhance Asian Studies] (in progress)

-- Work with ground-breaking Thai Buddhist nuns practicing under the leadership of Dhammananda to explore the issues of Thai religious women
+- Work with ground-breaking Thai Buddhist nuns practicing under the leadership of Sister Dhammananda to explore the issues of religious women In Thailand

 - Nineteenth century British Sanskritists in Maharashtra and their publications of Indian story literature